MStarmans91/WORC/WORC/doc/static/features.rst

 used feature toolboxes are `PREDICT <https://github.com/Svdvoort/PREDICTFastr/>`_ and `PyRadiomics <https://github.com/Svdvoort/https://github.com/Radiomics/pyradiomics/>`_ .
 The options for feature extraction using these toolboxes within WORC and their defaults are described in this chapter, organized per feature group.

-For details on the settings for the feature extraction, please see the :ref:`Config chapter <config-chapter>`.
+Here, we provide an overview of all features and an explantion of what they quantify.
+For a comprehensive overview of all functions and parameters, please look at :ref:`the config chapter <config-chapter>`.

 For all features, the feature labels reflect the descriptions named here.
 When parameters have to be set, the values of these parameters are included in the feature label.